Rotaerk/haskellTutorial/Chapter1.md

 Scopes can be nested within one another.
 An inner scope automatically inherits all of the outer scope's declarations, but it can also contain declarations of its own.
-In GHCi, every time you enter a new declaration, it creates a new scope nested inside the prior scope, and lasting for the rest of the GHCi session.
+In GHCi, every time you enter a new declaration, it creates a new scope nested inside the prior scope that lasts for the rest of the GHCi session.

 The declarations inside nested scopes may even contradict one inherited from an outer scope.
 This is known